sh1zen/reql/docs/CONFIGURATION.md

 # Configuration

 REQL reads project settings from `conf.yaml`.
-The repository root `conf.yaml` is the canonical default configuration and contains every supported project config option.
+The repository root `conf.yaml` is the canonical sample copied by `reql config init`; it contains every supported project config section.
+The runtime also has deterministic in-memory defaults in `memory.config.models` for callers that construct a config directly.

 Create a sample file: